Skip to Content

 Compared to guaranteed loans, USDA direct loans are a less common option for home financing due to their eligibility restrictions.
 To qualify for a USDA direct loan, a borrower must meet additional requirements, including earning income below the "low" or "very-low" thresholds and lacking access to "decent, safe and sanitary" housing.

-The first step in qualifying for a USDA loan is making sure you meet the program’s eligibility requirements.
+The first step in qualifying for a USDA loan is making sure you meet the program's requirements.
 USDA eligibility requirements have two distinct categories, with requirements for both the individual borrower and the property they want to purchase.

 Let's break down what you need to know about USDA loan eligibility:

-USDA Loan Requirements for Borrowers
+USDA Loan Borrower Requirements

 To be eligible for a USDA loan, a borrower must: